Business Partnership Protection Insurance Cover 2026

 How Do You Protect Yourself in A Partnership Business?

-The main reason for setting up a policy is for surviving partners to buy a deceased partner’s interest in a partnership and retain control.
+The main reason for establishing a policy is to enable surviving partners to acquire a deceased partner’s interest in a partnership and retain control.

 Without the funds to purchase the interest, there is uncertainty if the shares pass to the deceased’s estate, whose family members or beneficiaries may be passive or aggressive shareholders in the partnership practice.

-Having the capital available from a policy to purchase the outstanding shareholding means no additional funds need raising.
+Having the capital available from a policy to purchase the outstanding shareholding means no additional funds need to be raised.

-It means that there is no disruption to the day-to-day running of the business, and it means that there is a certainty for the staff in the practice and business owners alike.
+It means there is no disruption to the day-to-day running of the business, and it provides certainty for staff in the practice and business owners alike.

-1. A partnership agreement which sets out how a partnership is valued and what the rights are of each partner
+- A partnership agreement which sets out how a partnership is valued and what the rights of each partner

-2. The necessary insurance cover to make sure that there is capital to buy out any partner share
+- The necessary insurance cover to make sure that there is capital to buy out any partner’s share

 The smartest way to protect your business and employees.
 Get a free quote today.